 This KPI measures PO processing time specifically, but also provides a good yardstick for your procurement organization’s overall efficiency.
 It benefits immensely from automation—in some cases, costs can be reduced by as much as 75%, while processing times drop from days or weeks to hours.

 2. Average Cost of Processing a Purchase Order

 Streamlining your P2P process means lowering the cost as well as the time required.
 Because every business is different, savings will vary wildly.
 But while the average cost of processing an invoice can vary from less than $50 to hundreds of dollars, what matters is measuring the accumulated costs associated with the time required to process each purchase order, itemized by each task performed, and how many staff are required to complete the task.

 This metric uses Full-Time Equivalent (FTE) employee spend as a unit of measure.
 FTE can be used to combine and convert the work of multiple employees into the hours worked by a full-time employee.
 As with PO Cycle Time, lower is better here.

 Automation helps convert P2P into a largely touchless process, freeing your staff to deal with more profitable high-level tasks.
 The fewer staff hours you have tied up in your P2P, the greater your efficiency, and the lower your overhead, will be.

 3. Lead Time

-This metric combines and measures both administrative lead time (time required to request, approve, and process the order) and production lead time (time required to fulfil an order with the goods requested).
+This metric combines and measures both administrative lead time (time required to request, approve, and process the order) and production lead time (time required to fulfill an order with the goods requested).
 Note that this is distinct from PO cycle time, which ends when payment is made, rather than when goods are received.

 The trick with this metric lies in balancing speed and economy against quality.
-It benefits directly from procurement software’s ability to track vendor performance, availability, and compliance, allowing you to directly compare each supplier’s ability to meet your organisation’s needs in the least amount of time, and at the lowest cost.
+It benefits directly from procurement software’s ability to track vendor performance, availability, and compliance, allowing you to directly compare each supplier’s ability to meet your organization’s needs in the least amount of time, and at the lowest cost.